 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.
 We first began assisting Burundians in 1996, providing lifesaving interventions and emergency assistance to refugees and internally displaced people.
 Over the years, we helped the country rebuild following civil war.

-- helping young people succeed by providing life skills and job training;
+- helping people develop startups by providing business and entrepreneurial skills training;

-- reuniting separated children with their families and helping them transition back to school and family life;
+- reuniting children who were separated from their families due to displacement and helping them transition back to school and family life;

 - deinstitutionalizing children living in orphanages;

-- encouraging women’s empowerment and improving services for victims of gender-based violence;
+- encouraging women’s empowerment and improving services for survivors of gender-based violence;

 What still needs to be done?

-The IRC will work to ensure women and children are safe at home from both violence and natural disaster.
+We will work to ensure women and girls, men and boys are safe at home and in their communities from both violence and natural disaster.
 Additionally, we will focus on combating child labor to get boys and girls back in the classroom.